 - Three letters of recommendation

-Applications should be submitted as early as possible before the beginning of the semester for which admission is sought.
-Individuals may also take up to 9 credits at Iowa State as a non-degree seeking student and then transfer them to the program when they are admitted.
+Applications must be submitted by July 15 for fall admission, November 15 for spring admission, or April 15 for summer admission.
+International applicants are encouraged to apply as early as possible.
+Individuals may also take up to 9 credits at Iowa State as a non-degree seeking student, and then transfer them to the program when they are admitted.

 The Master of Engineering in Engineering Management Program at Iowa State University is focused on supporting working professionals so teaching or research assistantships typically are not available.

 Degree Requirements – Effective 2017-2018

 Engineering Management Intro/Core Courses (required first year)

 - IE 563.
 Engineering Management Theory (Fall) – IE 563 Syllabus